 Learn how to sew this adorable handbag with front ruffles.
 This step by step tutorial includes all the prices you will need to cut and how to assemble it so you can also end up with a version of this adorable handmade purse.

-I know I teased a lot with this tutorial, I took the pictures the week I moved this little blog to WordPress.
-Since things got so busy after that I almost forgot I had it, until just a few weeks back.
+I know I teased a lot with this tutorial, I took the pictures the week I moved this little blog to WordPress, and since it was not as smooth as I wish it would be, I almost forgot I had it, until just a few weeks back.

 This is my first bag tutorial and I thought it would be nice to have a lot of steps, so you are warned, there are TONS of pictures :) maybe that's why it took me so long hehe

 - Main/outside fabric

 - Liner/inside fabric

 - Satin for the ruffles and closure

 - A candle to burn the edge of the satin

 Since there' so many simple cuts, instead of making a pattern, I am sharing the shapes that you need to cut, but don't worry!
 All, except one are rectangles!